unrealsync/unrealsync/README.md

 All these tools present on both your machine *and remote server(s)*:

- - unrealsync
  - ssh
+ - scp
  - rsync

 Build
 =====

-Build unrealsync, using "go get" on both your machine and target server(s) or use pre-build binaries from releases section.
+Build unrealsync, using "go get" on both your machine and target server(s) or use pre-built binaries from releases section.

 Usage
 ======